-If you're seeing your doctor because you're having symptoms or you have risk factors for coronary artery disease, you're likely to start by first seeing your primary care doctor or a general practitioner.
+If you know you have symptoms of or risk factors for coronary artery disease, you're likely to see your primary care doctor or a general practitioner.
 Eventually, however, you may be referred to a heart specialist (cardiologist).

 What you can do

 - Be aware of any pre-appointment restrictions.
 When you make the appointment, ask if there's anything you need to do in advance, such as restrict your diet.
 For a cholesterol test, for example, you may need to fast for a time beforehand.

 - Write down any symptoms you're experiencing, including any that may seem unrelated to coronary artery disease.

 - Write down your key medical information, including other conditions with which you've been diagnosed, all medications and supplements you're taking, and family history of heart disease.